ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 	* Filters adjust auto-magically to the currently loaded data set
 	* Data fields that are lists of text items are filtered using buttons with names
 	* Data fields that are series of numbers are filtered using minimum and maximum range sliders
+	* Interactive color legend - each color is a button that acts as a filter
-* Code is under 1200 lines and generally fairly easy to read with no dependencies outside of Three.js
+* Code is about 35 KB and generally fairly easy to read with no dependencies outside of Three.js